 Multi-tenancy – A public cloud database is usually multi-tenant in nature. this suggests an equivalent database is often employed by multiple customers on a shared model where you pay just for the space you employ.

 Pay-Per-Use – Monthly subscription-based pay-per-use model makes online databases look quite lucrative where you are doing not got to invest an enormous Cap-Ex on licensed software.

 Limitations or disadvantages of a web-based Cloud or Online Database:

-Security – one among the gravest concerns of employing a web-database is security.
-With not many security standards available within the Cloud Computing model, most of the users are worried about putting their financial data online.
+One of the gravest concerns of employing a web database is security.
+With not many security standards available within the Cloud Computing model, most users are worried about putting their financial data online.

-Switching – Another concern when selecting a web database is switching.
-Different databases support different formats and switching from one to a different becomes a pain thereby increasing switching cost.
+Another concern when selecting a web database is switching.
+Different databases support different formats, and switching from one to a different one becomes a pain, thereby increasing switching costs.

-Downtime – There are times when the server are often down due to multiple reasons which may cause huge data loss and inaccessibility thereby causing great losses to customers.
+There are times when the server is often down due to multiple reasons which may cause huge data loss and inaccessibility, thereby causing great losses to customers.

-Online database can improve your productivity in some ways and may serve multiple functions. you’ll customize a web database consistent with your business workflow or just use it for data collection and knowledge sharing.
-Web-based-databases work on different environments, in order that is that the biggest advantage you’ll get.
+Online databases can improve your productivity in some ways and may serve multiple functions.
+You’ll customize a web database consistent with your business workflow, or just use it for data collection and knowledge sharing.
+Web-based databases work in different environments, in order, that is the biggest advantage you’ll get.